She is the wander, rambler, strolling player. Sometimes she would like to be a settler, but, curiosity...and disaffection forbid it.

 Swallowing Geography, Deborah Levey

-I fuse together photography and walking to discover alternative ways to navigate and think about places, exploring themes connected to ‘freedom and space’.
+I fuse together photography and walking to discover alternative ways to navigate and think about places, exploring themes connected to ‘freedom, memory and space’.
 I use documentary photography within this context to connect with the streets and to record the stories that are written on the walls.

 Its is the only photographic survey of the hand-painted walls of Jamaica and led to the first-ever exhibition on Jamaican graffiti, signs, and street art held in the UK in April 2019 called Big Tings A Gwann Down Di Street.
-The project received support from Arts Council England.
 A limited-edition zine accompanies the series available here.

-Ghost Signs of Birmingham - is a documentary photography project that has captured the fading old advertising ghost signs found in Birmingham, UK.
+Ghost Signs of Birmingham - was a documentary photography project that has captured the fading old advertising signs found in Birmingham, UK.
 The signs are more popularly known as 'ghost signs'.
-Its the only photographic survey of these signs in Birmingham with the earliest ghost sign photographed dating back to around 1860.
+It's the only photographic survey of these signs in Birmingham with the earliest ghost sign photographed as part of the research dating back to around 1860.

 Big Tings a Gwaan Down Di Street, (April 2019) The Old Print Works, Birmingham, UK.

 The Faded City, (March 2020) The Hive, New Standard Works, Birmingham, UK.

 Published regularly on Tumblr available at Tracey Thorne